top of page

 What really is Africana Studies?
 In this course students will be introduced to the interdisciplinary world of Africana Studies, and delve into an exploration of African American and African diaspora themes in the context of the modern world.
 From the Atlantic slave trade and Haitian Revolution all the way to the streets of New York City in the 1970s, what happens when history and culture is presented through the centering of the African American and Africana diaspora experience?
 This course will do just that.
 Rich primary source work will highlight, chronologically and thematically, the accounts of African American, African diaspora, and African experiences.
 Students will explore the iconic works of thinkers across time: from the likes of W.E.B.
 DuBois and Harriet Jacobs to James Baldwin and Ma Rainey, ultimately using these many texts and sources to conceptualize a nuanced and historically grounded view of the field.

-(Photo: Aaron Douglass, "Building More Stately Mansions," 1944.
+(Painting: Aaron Douglas, "Building More Stately Mansions")

 Recently Taught